Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Slovak president expressed hope that at the upcoming summit, the military alliance will outline its vision for Ukraine's accession after the end of the Russia-Ukraine conflict.
 Ms. Caputova hopes that NATO will strengthen political and practical cooperation with Ukraine.

-In addition, President Caputova announced that Slovakia and Ukraine will cooperate in the production of ammunition as well as a new type of howitzer, and that the country's companies will participate in mine clearance on Ukrainian territory.
+In addition, President Caputova announced that Slovakia and Ukraine will cooperate in the production of ammunition as well as a new type of howitzer, and that companies from this country will participate in mine clearance on Ukrainian territory.

 According to her, Slovakia has provided Ukraine with a lot of military support, such as donating MiG-29 fighter jets, S-300 air defense systems, infantry fighting vehicles, helicopters and mine clearance equipment.